MatthewWilliamsCMH/Matthews-taskboard/README.md

 Matthew's Task Board requires no installation.

 ## Usage
 A screen shot of the form page of Matthew's Blog is presented below.
-To link to the blog, click [here](https://matthewwilliamscmh.github.io/matthews-task-board/index.html).
+To link to the task board, click [here](https://matthewwilliamscmh.github.io/matthews-task-board/index.html).

 ![Matthew's Task Board landing page](./assets/matthews-task-board.jpg).